flexera-public/policy_templates/cost/kubecost/sizing/README.md

 - *The algorithm for Memory* - Defines whether max or a certain quantile should be used for Memory utilization metric to compute Memory request recommendation
   - Default: "max"
   - Allowed values: "max", "quantile"
-- *Memory quantile* - The desired quantile to base Memory request recommendations on
+- *Memory percentile* - The desired percentile to base Memory request recommendations on
   - Default: 0.75
   - Minimum value: 0.01
   - Maximum value: 1